Dancing spirits in the sky or forewarning of doom. The aurora (lights) borealis (north) have fascinated, thrilled and frightened people through time.

 Of course science tells us that the aurora borealis is caused by ions emitted from the sun (solar wind) colliding with gases in the atmosphere to produce colours which can be seen in the northern regions but this makes them no less spectacular.

 However Caithness is still the best place on mainland Britain to see the Northern Lights.
 We are the furthest north and we have excellent dark skies.
-This downloadable leaflet suggests 40 dark sky locations across Caithness, Sutherland and Ross-shire and offers star gazing tips to view the skies.

 If you are interested in seeing the Northern Lights I suggest that you get someone to help you and have a good quality camera that can take long exposures.
 Our local Astronomy Group are very helpful, run a number of events and also give alerts.

 There are a number of very good photographers in Caithness (the photos shown here were taken by Stewart Watt) and I sometimes post good sightings on my Facebook page.

 These are some of the timelapse videos created by local photographer Maciej Winiarczyk.
 They are superb.

 Pentland Lodge House has a telescope which you are welcome to use.
 We are happy to serve breakfast late and give you suggestions for places to go.